our team

 the mind gardeners

-The Mind Gardeners represent each of our health practitioners, offering services tailored to your physical, mental, spiritual or physiological wellbeing.
+The Mind Gardeners represent each of our valued members of the collective, including daily operations, event management and health practitioners, offering services tailored to your physical, mental, spiritual or physiological wellbeing.

 our teachers